jane-alesi/book-neurodiversity/README.md

 ## Contributing

 We welcome contributions to this project!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for detailed instructions on how to contribute.
+Please see [CONTRIBUTING](CONTRIBUTING.md) and [CHAPTER_GUIDELINES.md](CHAPTER_GUIDELINES.md) for detailed instructions on how to contribute.

 Please adhere to our [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md).

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [MIT License](LICENCE).

 ## Acknowledgements